-The TAI contract examined an RA occupant's core temperature and sweat rate as a function of apparent temperature
+The TAI contract examined an RA occupant's core temperature and sweat rate as a function of apparent temperature.

 - Dry-bulb temperatures from 81°F to 90°F

-- %Relative humidity from 90%RH to 99%RH
+- %Relative humidity from 90 %RH to 99 %RH

-- Apparent temperatures between 88.5°F and 130.6°F
+- Apparent temperatures between 88.5°F

+and 130.6°F

-- Investigate the effects of
+- Investigated the effects of

 - Posture (sitting or lying)

 - Activity level

 - Miner size

-TAI used their human thermal model and TAITherm software to perform the analysis
+TAI used their TAITherm software and human thermal model in the analysis.